TahsinPavel/AI-Voice-Calling-Agent/DEPLOYMENT_CHECKLIST.md

 - [ ] `PORT` is set for custom port (optional, defaults to 8000)

 ### 2. Database
-- [ ] Doctors are loaded in the database
+- [ ] Doctors are automatically seeded when the application starts
 - [ ] Database file is writable
 - [ ] Database migrations are up to date